What Is Hip Bursitis?

 Bursitis is inflammation of the bursa.
+Bursae are small, jelly-like sacs that are located throughout the body, including around the shoulder, elbow, hip, knee, and heel.
+They contain a small amount of fluid, and are positioned between bones and soft tissues, acting as cushions to help reduce friction.
 There are two major bursae in the hip that typically become irritated and inflamed.
 One bursa covers the bony point of the hip bone called the greater trochanter.
-Inflammation of this bursa is called tronchanteric bursitis.
+Inflammation of this bursa is called trochanteric bursitis.

 Another bursa — the iliopsoas bursa — is located on the inside (groin side) of the hip.
 When this bursa becomes inflamed, the condition is also sometimes referred to as hip bursitis, but the pain is located in the groin area.
-This condition is not as common as trochanteric bursitis, but is treated in a similar manner.
+This condition is not as common as trochanteric bursitis but is treated in a similar manner.

 •Trochanteric bursa – Outside of the hip between the greater trochanter and gluteal muscles.